American Accountability Foundation: Creation and funding

+At its founding the AAF was directly controlled by Miller's AFL and Vought's CRA.
+By February 2025, the AAF's president, Tom Jones, said the AAF was an independent organization.

-The AAF describes itself as a "charitable and educational organization that conducts non-partisan governmental oversight research and fact-checking so Americans can hold their elected leaders accountable".
+In 2022, the AAF described itself as a "charitable and educational organization that conducts non-partisan governmental oversight research and fact-checking so Americans can hold their elected leaders accountable".
 Jones told Fox News in April 2021 that he aimed to "take a big handful of sand and throw it in the gears of the Biden administration".